 The third thing any satisfactory explanation of obesity, T2D, and other cardiometabolic and hyperinsulinemic issues must account for is why people who undergo bariatric surgery, adopt a fasting practice, or implement a low-carb or ketogenic diet experience rapid and dramatic improvements in their conditions long before they’ve lost a substantial amount of weight.
 As I said, if obesity were the cause of these issues, we wouldn’t see much, if any, improvement until these people had lost a great deal of weight.
 But we do see improvements.
 All the time.
-People with type 2 diabetes can have such rapid improvements in blood sugar, in fact, that Dr. Eric Westman cautions other doctors that .
+People with type 2 diabetes can have such rapid improvements in blood sugar, in fact, that Dr. Eric Westman cautions other doctors that insulin injections sometimes have to be discontinued on the first day that a T2 diabetic adopts a ketogenic diet.
 The first day!
 Those people haven’t lost 50 pounds in one day, but damn if their blood sugar isn’t already almost normal.
 Blood pressure also tends to normalize quickly on a low carb or ketogenic diet, although sometimes it can take weeks to months, rather than days or weeks, like with blood sugar.
 Again, these improvements occur long before significant amounts of weight are lost, so how can we say that obesity is causing them?

 We can say that excess fat is causing them, but it’s not about the total amount of fat.
 It’s about where the fat is stored.
 Stored in your arms, your double chin, or your thighs?
 No problem!
 Stored in your liver and pancreas?
 Uh-oh…